LOWMELT® DESOLDER WIREExtra Low Temp SMD & Thru-Hole Removal & BGA Pad Re-Dressing Solder for Your PCB's!

 So many benefits

-1. Prevents burning, warping of PCBs
+1. Prevents burning, warping PCB's

-during rework.
+in rework.
 2. Prevents lifting pads during rework.

 your de-soldering tools quickly.

-delicate BGA pads without wick or braid.
+weak BGA pads without wick/braid.

 Zephyrtronics invented the synergistic combination of

-DeSolderalong with our
+together with our famous, trademark

 comprehensive, easy-to-perform benchtop